Immigrate to Canada:

-A Canadian permanent resident is eligible to apply for Canadian Citizenship after three (3) years of receiving Canadian permanent residency.
+A Canadian permanent resident is eligible to apply for Canadian Citizenship after residing in Canada for at least a total of 1095 days within any consecutive four (4) year period of time after receiving Canadian Permanent Residence.
 One is eligible to apply for a Canadian passport after obtaining Canadian Citizenship.

-To be eligible to become a permanent resident of Canada, the aspiring resident must meet the requirements of one (1) of four (4) classes of immigration: the Federal Skilled Worker Class, the Canadian Experience Class, the Family Class or the Business Class OR qualify as a provincial nominee AND one must apply for permanent resident status through a Canadian visa office (i.e. High Commission/Embassy/Consulate).
+To be eligible to become a permanent resident of Canada, the aspiring resident must meet the requirements of one (1) of five (5) classes of Immigration: the Federal Skilled Worker Class, the Federal Skilled Trades Class, the Canadian Experience Class, the Family Class or the Business Class OR qualify as a provincial nominee.

 Permanent Status - Canada Immigration Categories:

 Temporary Status In Canada:

 If you wish to come to Canada on a temporary basis, you can come as either a visitor, a student or a worker, assuming, of course, that you meet eligibility requirements.